 Pumpkin can be cooked into different dishes that taste amazing!
-It is best when you choose a medium-sized pumpkin because it will be easier to peel.
+Choosing a medium-sized pumpkin is best because it will be easier to peel.

 Large pumpkins can be difficult to handle, and small pumpkins can leave you with a minimal amount of usable flesh.
-If you are using a whole pumpkin, cut the pumpkin in half, and remove all the seeds, to handle it more easily.
+If you are using a whole pumpkin, cut it in half, and remove all the seeds, to handle it more easily.

 The pumpkin's skin should not have any bruises since this could cause your dish to spoil quickly.
 Once you know how you would like to eat your pumpkin, it's time for some cooking tips:

 To roast a pumpkin, cut off both ends of the pumpkin.
-With a spoon or ice cream scoop, remove all seeds from the inside of the pumpkin halves.
-Cut the pumpkin in half, wedges, or cubes.
-You can choose to use parchment paper or simply slightly oil the baking dish.
+Remove all seeds from the inside of the pumpkin halves with a spoon or ice cream scoop.
+Cut the pumpkin in half, in wedges or cubes.
+You can use parchment paper or lightly oil the baking dish.

 Roast a pumpkin at 350 ºF (175 ºC) for about an hour or until fork tender (take out of the oven and let cool).